 While driving top-line revenue growth is key, managing operating costs is equally critical as it ensures that the growth in revenue makes its way to the bottom line.
-As properties are acquired and go through the REIT's repositioning program, there can be a shortterm drag on NOI.
-The REIT managed to continue positive NOI per unit growth in 2015 while growing the suite count by 25%.
+As properties are acquired and go through the REIT's repositioning program, there can be a short-term drag on NOI.
+Despite 36.3% of the suites being non-stabilized at year end, the REIT managed to continue to post positive NOI per suite growth for a sixth straight year.